TaitoUnited/wordpress-template/README.md

     taito install

-Open remote admin GUI, data storage and database:
+Open the WordPress site, the admin GUI and the storage bucket:

+    taito info:dev
+    taito open app:dev
     taito open admin:dev
     taito open storage:dev
-    taito info:dev
-    taito db connect:dev    # Alternatively: taito db proxy:dev

-> If you run into authorization errors, authenticate with the `taito --auth:ENV` command.

 > It's common that idle applications are run down to save resources on non-production environments.
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.

-Mount remote data storage so that you can make changes directly:
+> If you run into authorization errors, authenticate with the `taito --auth:ENV` command.

+Access the database:

+    taito db connect:dev    # Connect from command-line taito db proxy:dev      # Start a proxy for connecting with a GUI tool

+Mount remote storage bucket to your local disk (FOR LINUX ONLY):

 * Run `taito storage mount:dev`
 * Modify files located in `./mounts/wordpress-template-dev`

-Commit changes made to remote data:
+Commit all data files located in remote storage bucket to git:

 * Warn other developers that you are going to sync the data to git
-* Pull latest changes: `git pull --rebase`
+* Pull latest changes from git: `git pull --rebase`
-* Sync remote data to local disk `taito storage sync to:local dev`
+* Sync data from the remote bucket to your local disk `taito storage sync from:dev ./wordpress/data`
+* Add such directories/files to `.gitignore` that should not be committed to git.
 * Commit and push changes

+Sync data files from git to the remote storage bucket:

+* Warn other developers that you are going to sync the data from git
+* Pull latest changes from git: `git pull --rebase`
+* Sync data to the remote bucket `taito storage sync to:dev ./wordpress/data`

+> TODO how about database data?

-Deploy changes from dev to production:
+Migrate changes from dev to production:

 * Deploy taito and helm configuration changes: `taito vc env merge`
-* Migrate files and database manually or by using a migration plugin (support for automation coming later).
+* Migrate storage bucket files and database changes either manually or by using a WordPress migration plugin (support for automation coming later).
+NOTE: You should not migrate/copy the whole database and all the files, if they contain development data or development user accounts.

 Migrate changes from production to dev:

-* Migrate files and database manually or by using a migration plugin (support for automation coming later)
-* NOTE: You should not migrate/copy the whole database and all the files, if the data contains confidential data like personal accounts, personal photos, contact details, payments or private messaging.
+* Migrate storage bucket files and database changes either manually or by using a WordPress migration plugin (support for automation coming later).
+NOTE: You should not migrate/copy the whole database and all the files, if they contain confidential data like personal accounts, personal photos, contact details, payments or private messaging.

 Some additional commands for operating remote environments: